iamieht/launch-school-python/Notes/launch_school/PY100/5_Functions_and_Methods.md

 ```
 - Python has a variety of ways to specify parameters.
 The easiest is with positional parameters.
 With positional parameters, the parameter values are taken from the corresponding argument position.
 Thus, if you have a function that takes 3 parameters, the first parameter is set to the first argument, the second parameter to the second argument, and the third parameter to the third argument.

+## Functions vs. Methods

+- We call a function by writing parentheses after its name.
+Any arguments are provided inside the parentheses.
+- **Method invocation** occur when you prepend an object followed by a period `()` to a function invocation, i.e `"str".upper()`.
+This function invocations are called **method calls**.
+- Methods work with specific objects.
+All methods are functions but not vice versa.
+- Every method belongs to a class and requires an object of that class to call it.